MetaMask/SIPs/SIPS/sip-3.md

 }
 ```

-**ChainId** - This is a CAIP-2 `ChainId` string, the snap is expected to parse and utilize this string as needed.
+**ChainId** - This is a [CAIP-2](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-2.md) `chainId` string, the snap is expected to parse and utilize this string as needed.

 The return type for an `onTransaction` export should be as follows: